Victim Impact Statement

 A victim impact statement is an opportunity for your voice to be heard by our criminal justice system.
-It is a written statement or words you speak at sentencing that describe how the crime affected you and others.
+It is a written statement or words you speak at sentencing describing how the crime affected you and others.
 Describing the impact of the crime on you is your right as a victim of a crime.

 If I decide to make a victim impact statement, how can I make it?